nextdeveloper-nl/generator/docs/core_module.md

 ##### 6.2.4.
 Notifications
 Sending notifications are handled in here.
 For each notification channel, a directory is should be created to handle any notification related development.
 Each channel should be placed under PlusClouds\${ModuleName}\Common\Notifications\Channels\${ChannelName} namespace.
 Everything related to the implementation of a specific channel should be implemented within the same namespace.
 ##### 6.2.5.
 Registry
 Used as state saver, information serializer and deserializer.
 In this part, we are serializing different types of data in JSON format and writing them to files to store application related information.
 In the case of need, a registry file can be read and deserialized to recover or continue execution of an application/data/information.
 Each registry driver element to store data should be named as ${Method}.php such as, File.php or Database.php.
-In each registry driver class should implement IDriver (namespace PlusClouds\Core\Common\Registry\Drivers\IDriver) and should extend AbstractSerializer (PlusClouds\Core\Common\Registry\Drivers\AbstractSerializer).
+In each registry driver class should implement IDriver (namespace  NextDeveloper\Commons\Common\Registry\Drivers\IDriver) and should extend AbstractSerializer ( NextDeveloper\Commons\Common\Registry\Drivers\AbstractSerializer).
 Each driver class should also have a config variable to access the config\{ModuleName}.php.
 To set any configuration related variables, Config\{ModuleName}.php file should be used and should be called to set related variables in registry classes.
 The following implementation can be followed as a blueprint;

 ```
 <?php